Additives and Trace Elements

-elements and minerals in your reef tank just like fish
+in your reef tank just like fish do food.
+Just like you

-and elements must constantly be replenished, like in
+constantly be replenished, like in feeding the fish as

-feeding the fish.
-For instance, corals are always trying to
+For instance, corals are always trying to get calcium out

-get calcium out of the water to grow if they are healthy.
+of the water to grow if they are healthy.
+There are

-all the occupants of your tank are competing for.
+the occupants of your tank are competing for.
+Seawater

-And so it goes for marine invertebrates especially, from
+And so for marine invertebrates especially, from iodine to

-iodine to strontium, magnesium to minute amounts of dozens of
+strontium, magnesium to minute amounts of dozens of elements

-elements that normally naturally occur in the ocean (saltwater).
+that normally naturally occur in the ocean (saltwater) they

 You need to create a schedule and regimen whereby you